Marriages

 The nature of civil marriage has changed dramatically since it was first introduced in Scotland in 1940.

-Historically, civil marriages were governed by strict rules, and could only take place in the office of an authorised registrar, on Monday to Friday, in a short ceremony which focused mainly on the legal requirements of marriage.
+Historically, civil marriages were governed by strict rules, and could only take place in the office of an authorised registrar, Monday to Friday, in a short ceremony which focused mainly on the legal requirements of marriage.

 However, today this couldn’t be further from the case.
 The rules have changed and there is much greater flexibility – there are almost as many different kinds of civil marriage ceremony as there are couples.